itsWindows11/OwlCore.Storage.OneDrive/README.md

 An implementation of OwlCore.Storage that uses MSGraph to access OneDrive.

+**NOTE:** This library is read-only for now, and doesn't support modifying folder contents.
+Check back later.

 ## Install

 Published releases are available on [NuGet](https://www.nuget.org/packages/OwlCore.Storage.OneDrive).
 To install, run the following command in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console).